 By bringing together a group of like minded organisations, each providing unique expertise at different stages of the process, we are able to provide an end-to-end solution that supports in closing the digital divide.

 We invite businesses and individuals to donate used digital devices.
 These are securely erased to global standards and distributed according to need to children, giving them the opportunity to learn remotely.

-Launched by The Star and WANdisco, we are supported by leading lights from Sheffield’s business and civic community.
+Launched by The Star and WANdisco, we are supported by leading lights the nations business and civic community.
 We need your donations to close the digital divide.

 To make a donation, business, organisations and individuals should contact email@example.com and arrange collection.

 Donors can securely erase devices themselves.
 Alternatively, we can arrange for the certified secure erasure of devices.